 Strategy and tactics are both important to your marketing success.
 But there is a priority to them.
 Strategy development and conversations always come first.
 If you develop a clear strategy, you will attract the right tactics.
 If you don’t have a clear strategy, no tactic will save you.

 The way you start with strategy is to decide who matters and what matters.
 You must spend time narrowly defining your ideal clients and finding some unique proposition that these ideal clients value before proposing any tactics aimed at lifting sales.

 2) Know where your customers are going

 The next step involves The Customer Journey.
-This intentional process asks you to view your business in 5 stages and discover how you will move your prospects from awareness of your business/solution, to educate them on the benefits/problems you solve, to sample your expertise/solution, to purchase core offering, and refer others to your business.
+This intentional process asks you to view your business in 5 stages and discover how you will move your prospects from awareness of your business/solution, to educating them on the benefits/problems you solve, sampling your expertise/solution, purchasing your core offering, and referring others to your business.